grotius-cnc/debian_distro_live_build_post_tweaking/create-linux-pro-step-1.md

 	xclock
 	# CNTRL+Z
 	startxfce4 &
+	# If Xephyr is not starting look at the create-linux-pro-step-2.md file.

 #### Set gui colors, theme, https://www.xfce-look.org/browse/cat/
 #### Copy your favority theme to /usr/share/themes or borrow one from kali's theme's dir.